Devlog: Groovematch (AI)

 ] = 'Rock & Alternative'

-Now with the data preprocessing pretty much done, and the k-means clustering fine tuned enough, it was time to work on the actual recommendation part.
-To best describe the development process that follows, I will use a hard-coded example sample of user input, using Electronic & Dance as the desired genre.
-These values are an exact match of the audio features of The Prodigy - Smack My B* Up.4
+To best describe the development process that follows, I will use a hard-coded example of user input, using Electronic & Dance as the desired genre.
+These values are an exact match of one of the songs in the dataset.4

 new_sample = np.array([0.6131979695431472, 0.995, 0.8488245195420157, 0.16994818652849744, 0.003072289156626506, 0.626, 0.109, 0.2633165829145728]).reshape(1, -1)

-Now with a much smaller set of songs to work with, it was time to calculate similarity.
-There are several options of measuring it, but the two “main” ones used in content-based recommendation systems are cosine similarity and Euclidean distance.
+There are several options of measuring similarity, but the two “main” ones used in CBRS are cosine similarity and Euclidean distance.

 As we can see, the most similar song to the sample input values in here is Virtual Gaming.

-The final task is just to sort this dataframe in ascending order of similarity, and to recommend a small sample of songs at first.
-The user can ask for more recommendations later.
+The final task is just to sort the dataframe in ascending order of similarity.

 A view of the most similar songs to the user input.
 Note that there most certainly will not be a perfect match in any recommendation (see the 0.0 similarity score for the first song, this is only because I used values which exactly match this song's).
 Also note how the audio feature values are very close to each other to start.